-Summary: MVP, data-based feature prioritization, agility, and products managers that could innovate will shape product development’s future.
+Summary: MVP, data-based feature prioritisation, agility, and products managers that could innovate will shape product development’s future.

 There was a time when the term “product” was only used for material objects.
 But, from 1990’s, it has been used to describe software, websites, and other digital offerings.
 Recently, we’ve referred almost anything a product, which adds value to consumers, from apps and physical products to banks and car-sharing services.
 In this post, we will discuss factors that may shape product development’s future.
 It is important to remember that we will be discussing product development with respect to mobile app development.

 A mobile application is a software with a different level of complexity, as developers can apply same conventional methods like Waterfall, Iteration, Agile, and Scrum along with different mobile app development techniques and tools to develop a mobile application.

 An overview of a general product development model

 For a better understanding of product development models, we have discussed phases (stage) of a general product development method below:

 This is mostly the first and foremost step in most product development models.
 No business can succeed without an emerging idea and a route to follow the idea.
 Generally, idea generation involves brainstorming sessions, research, SWOT analysis, and discovery methods.
 In mobile app development, this step is primarily focused on solving a particular problem.